scala/docs.scala-lang/cheatsheets/index.md

 |`List(1,2,3,4,5).fold(0)(_ + _)`|same as the fold above, just shorter|
 |`"comma separated numbers: " + List(1, 2, 3, 4, 5).fold("")(_ + ", " + _)`|finally, you won't have to fiddle around with the last "," anymore!|
 |in java this would all look like:<br>`Acc acc = ?;`<br>` for (T t: coll) {if (acc==null) {acc = t;} else {acc = doStuff(acc,t);}}`|this is boilerplate code you can avoid *every single time!*. write only what (doStuff) should happen, not "what and how" (boilerplate code + doStuff).|
-|where else could you save boilerplate? think about it!<br>try-catch-finally
+|where else could you save boilerplate? think about it!<br>try-catch-finally. define your error handling once, and just inject your logic there. no need to copy & paste your try-catch blocks anywhere
 | <h2 id="generics">Generics</h2>|
 | `def foo[BAR](bar:BAR):BAR = bar`|simple type parameter, can be anything|
 | `def foo[BAR <: java.lang.Number](bar: BAR) = bar.doubleValue() + 5`|upper bound, BAR must be a java.lang.Number or a subclass of it|